ihengki17/aws-flink-ml/README.md

 ***

 ## <a name="step-15"></a>Flink Monitoring
-1. Status of all the Flink Jobs is available under **Flink Statements** Tab.
+1. Get the status of all the Flink Jobs is available through the Flink menu on the left pane from the Environment Overview under **Flink Statements** Tab.

 <div align="center">
     <img src="images/flink-statement.png" width=75% height=75%>